darren-elation/zipcode/README.rst

 A simple python package for dealing with zip codes
 ==================================================

 Simple package for dealing with zip codes in python.
+This is a fork from the package zipcode (https://github.com/buckmaxwell/zipcode) created to ignore checking if the sql object created is in the same thread as the current.

 Full documentation at https://pythonhosted.org/zipcode

     >>> import zipcode